 This vegan Cobb salad recipe swaps in plant-based proteins for the traditional chicken and bacon, and replaces the customary hard-boiled eggs with chickpeas.
+This salad is eminently flexible, so you can make it a little differently each time.

 A classic American main-dish salad, the traditional Cobb consists of rows of uncooked vegetables, meats, and eggs arranged in rows on salad greens, served with a mustardy vinaigrette.
 It’s so easy to swap in plant proteins for a completely veganized version.

-This salad is eminently flexible, so you can make it differently each time.
 By the way, stories differ as to when this salad was invented, and how, but it’s been around since at least the 1930s, so it’s a classic with staying power.

 Add more rows of tasty veggies: If you have a larger platter, you can definitely expand the rows of vegetables.
 Add rows of peppers, cooked beets, and/or cucumbers if you’d like.